-Treasury expects auditors to test the eligibility of homeowners to receive HAF assistance and to focus on whether HAF participants established and adhered to reasonable policies and procedures for evaluating homeowners' applications in accordance with the HAF Guidance which permits HAF participants to reasonably rely on self-attestation.
+HAF participants were expected to establish and adhere to reasonable policies and procedures for evaluating homeowners' applications in accordance with the HAF Guidance which permits HAF participants to reasonably rely on self-attestation.

-Testing of individual homeowner eligibility-related documentation should be limited to material already collected by the HAF participant in the application as much as possible to avoid imposing undue burden on homeowners that are experiencing financial hardships.
+Testing of individual homeowner eligibility-related documentation can be limited to material already collected by the HAF participant in the application as much as possible to avoid imposing undue burden on homeowners that are experiencing financial hardships.